seanofw/HalfMaid.Async/Readme.md

 This library was the result of two years of me banging with rocks on the C# `async`/`await` model to make it do something it wasn't really meant to do, in the face of really poor documentation on how it actually works from Microsoft.
 I tried to do this at least a dozen times before I finally figured out a way to make it work in April 2023.

-I am indebted to [Oleksii Nikiforov](https://nikiforovall.medium.com/awaitable-awaiter-pattern-and-logical-micro-threading-in-c-4327f91d5923) and to [Bartosz Sypytkowski](https://gist.github.com/Horusiath/401ed16563dd442980de681d384f25b9) and to [Matthew Thomas](https://www.matthewathomas.com/programming/2021/09/30/async-method-builders-are-hard.html) for their hard work into the depths of C# `async`/`await`.
+I am indebted to [Oleksii Nikiforov](https://nikiforovall.medium.com/awaitable-awaiter-pattern-and-logical-micro-threading-in-c-4327f91d5923) and to [Bartosz Sypytkowski](https://gist.github.com/Horusiath/401ed16563dd442980de681d384f25b9) and to [Matthew Thomas](https://www.matthewathomas.com/programming/2021/09/30/async-method-builders-are-hard.html) for their hard work plumbing the depths of C# `async`/`await`.
 And old versions of .NET Reflector really helped to untangle what was going on inside the generated code.

 As implemented, this seems to cover every major use case I can think of, and I can't really think of features this might need that it doesn't already have.
 It has no bugs that I know of, but if you find one, feel free to report one.